Folktales Translated in Hindi | Publication

-As I was living in Canada, publishing it here or US was not found feasible, so we contacted many publishers but no one was willing to take up the work.
+As I was living in Canada, publishing it here or in US was not found feasible, so we contacted many publishers in India but no one was willing to take up the work.
 We looked here and there and came up to the conclusion that we should publish them first in Braille and distribute them free to as many schools of visually handicapped as possible.

 About Touch-Read Project

 Its first Hindi Braille title " Nigeria Kee Lok Kathaayen, Pahalaa Bhaag" was published by National Association for the Blind (NAB), Mumbai, and was distributed to 120 schools for visually handicapped all over India free of charge.
-Any visually handicapped individual - man, woman or child who can read Hindi Braille living in any country could always ask for a copy of any of those 15 titles (when published) free of charge by writing to email@example.com.
-Later two books more published through them only, were distributed in the same way but they welcomed them in the same way.
+Any visually handicapped individual - man, woman or child who can read Hindi Braille living in any country could always ask for a copy of any of those 15 titles (when published) free of charge by writing to firstname.lastname@example.org.
+Later two books more, published through them only, were distributed in the same way but they welcomed them in disinterested way.

 It was irony of the education or desire of learning that the people who have only few resources at hand could not make use of those resources which were readily available to them without any charge.
 There was a time when people walked miles from one village to another for their schooling.
 Today when the resources are freely open they are ignored.
 God bless India.